chocoteam/choco-solver/docs/source/5_elements.rst

 Going from `i` to `j`, `SUCCS[i] = j`, costs `COST_MATRIX[i][j]`.

 This constraint is not a built-in constraint and is based on various propagators.

+The filtering power of this constraint remains limited.
+For stronger filtering, use the `choco-graph` extension (https://github.com/chocoteam/choco-graph/releases/tag/choco-graph-3.2.1) which includes powerful cost-based filtering.

 **API**:  ::